refraction-ray/iastu-hpc2-manual/administrators/history/workflow.md

 * may need to set `scontrol update nodename=cx state=IDLE` by hand to make them online again in slurm
 * for cn nodes, run `ansible-playbook -l cn[x-1] -Kvv site.yml` (non-persistent ones: start ntp, start filebeat, stop snap, enbale jumbo frame)

+### renew intel licence

+Actually there is nothing as renew, just get a new serial number  is enough.<https://registrationcenter.intel.com/en/products>

+After apply for a new serial number, you can obtain the licence file following the instruction here: <https://software.intel.com/en-us/articles/resend-license-file>.
+Just put this licence file in ``/opt/intel/licenses/``. the relevant link: <https://registrationcenter.intel.com/en/products/license>. <https://registrationcenter.intel.com/en/products/>

 ### summary on works beyond ansible workflow

 All extras in master nodes, keep the bottom line that all tasks on compute node should be merged into ansible workflow.